cloudmesh-community/book/chapters/class/516/week1-intro.md

 We provide in this document all activities we do in each week

+## Lecture Material

+First material Will be released Tues Aug.
+27

+For now Start with the Lab activities as they take some time to complete.

 ## Lab Activities

 * Post your professional bio to piazza